Bratslav: History

-On October 5, 1594, Zaporozhian Cossacks under Severyn Nalyvaiko murdered near Bratslav Castle a tabor of the local Polish nobility, who tried to escape the Nalyvaiko Uprising.
+On 5 October 1594 Zaporozhian Cossacks under Severyn Nalyvaiko murdered, near Bratslav Castle, a tabor of the local Polish nobility, who tried to escape the Nalyvaiko Uprising.
 In 1648, during the Bohdan Khmelnytsky rebellion, Bracław became a Cossack regimental city, part of the Ukrainian Hetman state, which was later assimilated by the Tsardom of Russia.
 In 1667, under the Treaty of Andrusiv, Russia returned the city to Poland.
-The city was ruled by the Ottoman Empire between 1672-1699, returning then to Poland once more.
+The city was ruled by the Ottoman Empire between 1672 and 1699, returning then to Poland once more.
 It became part of the Russian Empire after the Second Partition of Poland in 1793, along with the rest of the formerly Polish Right-bank Ukraine.
-Under Russia, Bratslav was an uyezd (district) center in the Podolia governorate.
+Under Russia, Bratslav was an uezd (district) center in the Podolia Governorate.
 As the city had no access to a railroad, its importance and population gradually declined.

 Bratslav is famous in Judaism as the place where Rabbi Nachman lived and taught between 1802 and 1810.
 Rabbi Nachman was the founder of one of the major branches of Hasidism, Breslover Hasidism, and an author of Jewish mystical works.
 After the 1917 revolution Judaism had been strongly persecuted.
 The history of this persecution is well illustrated by the life of Bratslav rabbi Moishe Yankel Rabinovich who served as a rabbi from 1919 to 1968.

 In 1926 Bratslav had a population of 7,842 (Source=Columbia-Lippincott Gazetteer).

-During World War II, Bratslav was occupied by German and Romanian armies on July 22, 1941, and was made into a ghetto for Jews of Bratslav and its vicinities.
+During World War II, Bratslav was occupied by German and Romanian armies on 22 July 1941, and was made into a ghetto for Jews of Bratslav and its vicinities.
 According to Romanian reports, there were 747 Jews in Bratslav in the end of December 1941.
-On January 1, 1942, most Jews were transferred to an extermination camp, and 50 people were drowned in the South Bug river.
+On 1 January 1942 most Jews were transferred to an extermination camp, and 50 people were drowned in the South Bug river.
 Two labor camps for German construction companies Todt-Dorman and Horst und Jessen were opened in August 1942.
 They hosted about 1,200 Jews deported from Romania, as well as about 300 Ukrainian Jews.
 The labor schedule was designed to exhaust all prisoners: work in masonry, without days off, from dawn till dusk, with a 30-minute lunch break.
-On September 23, 1942, all elderly and children were shot in a neighboring forest.
+On 23 September 1942 all elderly and children were shot in a neighboring forest.
 The executions continued regularly after that date.
 In April 1943, Todt-Dorman camp was closed, and the prisoners were transferred to Horst und Jessen.
-Bratslav was part of Transnistria Governorate in Kingdom of Romania till its liberation in 17 March 1944 by Red Army.
+Bratslav was part of Transnistria Governorate in Kingdom of Romania till its liberation on 17 March 1944 by Red Army.